jplind79/RCAT/docs/source/config.rst

      - STATISTICS
          Another main section of the analysis configuration.
-Therefore, the descripition of this segment is given separately, see :doc:`RCAT Statistics </statistics>`
+Therefore, the description of this segment is given separately, see :doc:`RCAT Statistics </statistics>`

      - PLOTTING